 Senior Vice President

-Gooi was previously the president of Agilent Order Fulfilment for the company's Life Sciences, Chemical Analysis and Electronic Measurement business groups.
-He was responsible for leading efforts to leverage the company's strength in supply chain and engineering operations across the three business groups.
+Prior to this, Gooi served as the president of Agilent Order Fulfillment for the company’s Life Sciences, Chemical Analysis, and Electronic Measurement business groups.
+He was responsible for leading efforts to leverage the company’s strength in supply chain and engineering operations across the three business groups.

 Senior Vice President,